linnnus/blog/src/posts/better-wordlist.md

 splitting/joining fields I didn't mean to, scrolling the wrong box within a box within a box.
-In general I found the whole experience really cramped... maybe it's just a matter of muscle memory,
+In general I found the whole experience really cramped... idk, maybe it's just a matter of muscle memory.

+I also found that I spent way more time "tinkering" with the code.
+Not actually making progress,
+just moving stuff around and making it look presentable.
+Coupled with the added friction of the development environment, this made for a very arduous and unenjoyable experience.
+Next time I'll probably just write a shell script.

 [prev]: ./xkcd-password-wordlist.md
 [nb]: ../documents/danish-wordlist/wordlist.html